Rolling Stones rehearsing 70 songs for upcoming gigs

 At the film premiere, hundreds of fans gathered to catch a glimpse of the band members who signed autographs on their way in.

-While clearly enamoured with their musical heroes, some in the crowd were unhappy about the concert ticket prices.
+While clearly enamored with their musical heroes, some in the crowd were unhappy about the concert ticket prices.

 "Too much, against rock and roll ethics if you ask me," said Valantina Bertezzi, a 29-year-old who had taken the day off work to see the Stones. "(They) should be cheaper and more for the people than 'American Express People'."